Market Recap: July 2, 2026, The Day in Numbers

 round(100.0 * countIf(day_close > prior_close AND day_dollar_volume >= 1000000)

-/ countIf(day_dollar_volume >= 1000000), 1) AS advancer_pct
+/ countIf(day_dollar_volume >= 1000000), 1) AS advancer_pct,

 FROM per_ticker